This example uses machine learning to develop a classification method to detect tree wilt (Japanese oak wilt and Japanese pine wilt).

 Data source

-The data set comprises a data matrix in which columns represent variables and rows represent instances.
+The dataset comprises a data matrix, where columns represent variables and rows represent instances.

 The data file tree_wilt.csv contains the information for creating the model.
 Here, the number of variables is 6, and the number of instances is 574.